step-security/ssh-agent/README.md

 It should work in all GitHub Actions virtual environments, including container-based workflows.

 Windows and Docker support is, however, somewhat new.
 Since we have little feedback from the field, things might not run so smooth for you as we'd hope.
-If Windows and/or Docker-based workflows work well for you, leave a :+1: at https://github.com/step-security/ssh-agent/pull/17.

 Also, using multiple GitHub deployment keys is supported; keys are mapped to repositories by using SSH key comments (see below).